guibranco/BancosBrasileiros/README.en.md

 ### Available data

-Each of the lists has the following information:
+Each of the lists has the following information (schema):

 | Column | Description | Observations |
 |-------------------|:---------------------------------------:|:--------------------------------------------------------------------------:|